Clovhis/PasswordStorage/README.md

 The executable will be located in `dist/password_manager/`.

+Logs are written to `app.log` in the same directory as the executable.
+Check this file if the application exits unexpectedly.

 ## GitHub Actions
 The repository includes a workflow that builds the executable and attaches a zip archive to a release when pushing to branches named `feature/**`.
+Every push generates a new release tagged with the GitHub Actions run number so previous builds are preserved.
 The workflow grants `contents: write` permission to `GITHUB_TOKEN` so it can publish the release automatically.